 While you can technically use pallet wood for the floor, I highly recommend using 2x4s and a solid sheet of plywood instead.
 This approach saves a ton of time and creates a much more stable, even surface for your chickens.
 A smooth floor is also significantly easier to clean, which is a huge win for coop maintenance.
 You can simply scrape it clean or lay down bedding without worrying about waste getting stuck in cracks.
 A clean coop means healthier, happier chickens, so starting with a floor that simplifies your cleaning routine is one of the best decisions you can make.

-Frame the Walls
+Framing and Raising the Walls

 Now it’s time to put those pallets to work.
 You can frame your walls by standing eight pallets on their sides: four larger ones for the bottom layer and four smaller ones on top.
 Once they’re secured to the floor and to each other, you’ll notice plenty of gaps.
 To create solid, draft-free walls, you’ll need to deconstruct a few extra pallets.
 Use the planks you salvage to cover the gaps on your wall pallets, nailing them into place.
 This method creates a surprisingly sturdy and well-insulated structure that will keep your flock protected from the elements and potential predators.